Something odd became apparent when I started putting this article together.

 Couponing is actually a totally legit affiliate niche to be in.

-The problem is that a bunch of idiots has actively spammed the Internet with fake coupons for several years now.
+The problem is that a bunch of idiots have actively spammed the Internet with fake coupons for several years now.

-But the only reason they’re putting that much effort into doing that is because…drum roll…they’re making money.
+But the only reason they’re putting that much effort into doing that is that… drum roll… they’re making money.

 As much, or more, as legit affiliate marketers are: